Growing Microgreens is super easy!

 - Fill the tray up with seed starter or sterilized soil.
 I also add worm castings for a seedling nutrient boost.

 - Lightly scatter your seeds in the soil and barely cover the seeds with more soil.
 I place the trays under our grow lights to warm up the soil before sowing.

 - Water lightly and check on them daily.
 Many people make the mistake of overwatering seedlings so be sure the soil is damp but not too dry or wet.

 - Harvest after about 1-3 weeks!
 How easy was that?

 Do you need Grow Lights to Grow Microgreens?

-While I already have a grow light set up (we’re using the Sunblaster ones at the moment).
+Because I already have an indoor gardening grow light set up (we’re using the Sunblaster ones at the moment).
 There is an excellent article by microgreen garden about what kind of light microgreens need.

 Using Thinned out Seedlings as Microgreens

 An often overlooked aspect of eating microgreens is using some of your thinned out seedlings and harvesting those.
 In the above photo you can see I’m growing baby lettuce transplants to go into the greenhouse for early spring transplanting.
 As I won’t be re-potting all of them I can use many of them as microgreens.

 Watch out for CATS!